Accounting for ESG Bonds under IFRS 9

 Under the contractual cash flow characteristic test, an assessment is done to determine whether the asset’s contractual cash flows are solely payments of principal and interest (referred to as “SPPI”) on the principal amount outstanding.
 If the bond meets the SPPI criterion, a business model assessment is needed to determine whether the financial assets meet the criteria for classification as subsequently measured at amortized cost or fair value through OCI.
 Bonds are accounted for subsequently at amortized cost when the cash flows are based solely on principal and interest and where the business model is to hold and collect cash flows.

-Another accounting consideration for issuers of sustainability-linked bonds is the need to assess whether the contract is a hybrid contract and if so, whether the embedded derivative needs to be bifurcated.
+The accounting for a financial liability under IFRS 9 is totally different than the accounting for a financial assets.
+Therefore, an issuer of sustainability-linked bonds must assess whether the bond is a hybrid contract and if so, whether the related embedded derivative needs to be bifurcated.

 A derivative embedded in a financial liability should be separated ONLY IF:

 A common feature in sustainability-linked bonds is a step-up feature in the interest rate where the interest rate paid changes depending upon whether specified sustainable development goals are met.
 The step-up feature needs to be assessed based on the separation criteria.
-This feature may not meet the definition of a derivative as the definition of derivative under IFRS 9 is not met if the underlying variable is non-financial and is specific to a party to the contract.
+This feature may not meet the definition of a derivative under IFRS 9.
+This is because of the definition is not met if the underlying variable is non-financial and is specific to a party to the contract.

 About GAAP Dynamics